codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 You can view logs online, for the entire build or for single or specific steps in the build.
 Similarly, you can download the logs for the entire build, or for single or specific steps.
 The Filter Logs option is useful to view and manage logs, especially for large builds as there is a max size limit for logs.
 You can also search logs.

->Note:
+You can also [share logs](#sharing-logs-for-builds) with other users logged in to the same account.

+>**NOTE**:
   The max log size for the entire build is 100MB, and 20MB per step.
-The system stops generating logs once the build size is exceeded.
+The system stops generating logs once the build size exceeds the maximum permitted.
   For large builds, it is easier to filter the logs by single or multiple steps, and then view/download them.

 1. In the **Builds** page, select a build.